bbwark/DietiDeals24_15/README.md

 The application is now reachable at port https://localhost:8181, using the exposed endpoints and the correct self-signed certificate.

 ## Installation on AWS EC2 Instance
-Precise guidance for AWS Console will not be provided as the service is continually being updated and the interface may change over time.
+Precise guidance for AWS Console **will not be provided** as the service is continually being updated and the interface may change over time.

 1. Perform steps from 2 to 7 of the local installation guide.

 1. Create an account on the AWS Console, then configure the EC2 instance to your liking.
-It is important that the instance is accessible, so make sure to make SSH requests accessible only from your IP address, while all other requests need global access to work properly.
+It is important that the instance is accessible, so make sure to make SSH requests accessible only from your IP address, while all other **requests need global access to work properly**.

 1. After creating the EC2 instance create an S3 bucket, access to this bucket can be set as you like but it is important that the URLs can be visible to your users, since Coil (in Front-End) will take care of showing the images by loading them from the S3 URL.
-As a minimum security suggestion, the upload to the bucket must be accessible only from the EC2 instance.
+As a minimum security suggestion, **the upload to the bucket must be accessible only from the EC2 instance**.

 1. The use of the SNS service is necessary for the correct functioning of the notification system.
 At the time of the development of the project it was necessary to obtain permissions from the FireBase console by registering the Android Studio project and then configuring a Topic on SNS.
-Since these services are constantly evolving, it is recommended to do research outside of this guide to complete this step.
+Since these services are constantly evolving, it is recommended to do **research outside of this guide to complete this step**.

 1. Once SNS and S3 are configured, you need to create a new IAM role for the EC2 instance that gives the correct permissions to interact with SNS and S3.
-At the time of the project development, the AmazonS3FullAccess and AmazonSNSFullAccess permissions were provided for development purposes.
+At the time of the project development, the `AmazonS3FullAccess` and `AmazonSNSFullAccess` permissions were provided for development purposes.

+### Automatic Installation

+In the Documents folder there is an automatic build file to perform the manual installation steps safely.
+Before running it, however, the `BuildConfig.cfg` file **must be configured**, the configuration file is pre-compiled with common settings that can be changed at will, the information needed to set are the first three, **otherwise the installation will fail**.

+### Manual Installation

 1. While still in the `DietiDeals24_15/back/DietiDeals24_25` folder you need to create the Dockerfile: